robbiebmorris/robbiebmorris/README.md

 <!-- [![Website](SVG.svg)](https://robbiemorris.com) -->
 > Computer Science Student at University College London

-- Current SDE Intern at Amazon London!
+- Previous SDE Intern at Amazon London!
+- President of UCL Artificial Intelligence Society
-- Worked on the technical aspects of hosting ClimateHack.AI 2023!
+- Worked on the technical aspects of hosting ClimateHack.AI 2023 (and working on 2024!)
 - How to reach me: robbiebmorris@gmail.com

 <!--